-In some states, the lender can seek a personal judgment (called a deficiency judgment) against the borrower to recover the deficiency.
-Generally, once the lender gets a deficiency judgment, the lender may collect this amount—in our example, $60,000—from the borrower by typical collection techniques, like telling your employer to deduct money from your paycheck (a wage garnishment) or forcing your bank to take money out of your account (bank levy).
+In some states, the lender can seek a personal judgment, called a "deficiency judgment," against the borrower to recover the deficiency.
+Generally, once the lender gets a deficiency judgment, the lender may collect this amount—in our example, $25,000—using typical collection techniques, like telling your employer to deduct money from your paycheck (a wage garnishment) or forcing your bank to take money out of your account (bank levy).

 If you live in a state that allows for a deficiency judgment after a foreclosure, you can probably eliminate your liability for the judgment by filing for Chapter 7 or Chapter 13 bankruptcy.

-Chapter 7 bankruptcy.
-In most Chapter 7 bankruptcies, a lender’s deficiency judgment is treated as an unsecured debt, like credit card obligations or medical bills.
-This means that when you get a discharge, the lender can no longer come after you to collect the debt.
+In most Chapter 7 bankruptcies, a lender's deficiency judgment is treated as an unsecured debt, like credit card obligations or medical bills.
+So when you get a discharge, the lender can no longer come after you to collect the debt.

 Unless the lender places a lien on any of your assets, its deficiency judgment is an unsecured debt in a Chapter 13 bankruptcy.
 The lender will likely receive little or nothing through the Chapter 13 repayment plan.
 When you finish making all of your plan payments, the deficiency judgment is discharged along with your other dischargeable debts.

-Sometimes, in order to get a deficiency judgment, a lender must file a separate lawsuit against the borrower after the foreclosure.
+Sometimes, to get a deficiency judgment, a lender must file a separate lawsuit against the borrower after the foreclosure.
 (Other times, the lender may get a deficiency judgment in the foreclosure action itself.)
-In some cases, you might be able to challenge the lender’s right to a deficiency judgment or the amount of the deficiency judgment in this lawsuit.
-For example, if the lender used robosigned documents to foreclose or didn’t pay fair market value at the foreclosure sale, you could have a defense to the deficiency judgment action.
+You might be able to challenge the lender's right to a deficiency judgment or the amount of the deficiency judgment in this lawsuit.
+For example, if the lender used robosigned documents to foreclose or didn't pay fair market value at the foreclosure sale, you could have a defense to the deficiency judgment action.